bordoni/fakerpress/readme.md

 ## Changelog ##

+### 0.2.0 ###
+* New: Featured Images is now an Option on our Plugin
+* New: Handling of Post Meta, still under the hood but preparation for the next versions

 ### 0.1.6 ###
 * Fix: Prevent Carbon to Fatal error if trying to be included twice ([#50](https://github.com/bordoni/fakerpress/issues/50))